About the Department

 The Public Administration Library (PAL) is a department of the Cleveland Public Library located in City Hall.
 Established in 1912, it is one of the oldest municipal reference libraries in the country.
 The department serves the reference and informational needs of city government officials and the public through a comprehensive collection of books, documents, periodicals, and serials on every phase of municipal government.
 The Public Administration Library is the official depository of all city publications and reports, and houses the most complete collection of material on Cleveland city government available anywhere.

 - City Government Functions: City planning, community development, history of Cleveland, housing, municipal finance and law, police and fire protection, public employees, public works, traffic engineering, transportation and urban economic development, parks and recreation, municipal administration.

 - Model Cities Collection of Microfiche: The Model Cities program, President Lyndon B. Johnson`s answer to the urban riots of the 1960`s, was geared towards solving the problems of America`s inner cities: rising crime, inadequate housing, declining education, and high unemployment.
 Included in this microfiche collection are Model Cities program applications to HUD, and various studies and reports from approximately 250 United States cities.

 - Municipal Ordinances: The Department contains the most extensive collection of municipal ordinances available in the city.
-The collection concentrates on Cuyahoga County cities and villages, but ordinances from major cities in Ohio and large cities across the country are collected as well.
+The collection concentrates on Cuyahoga County cities and villages, and ordinances from major cities in Ohio.

 - City Codes: Codified Ordinances of the City of Cleveland with weekly supplements from the City Record, the official publication of Cleveland City Council, City Record and Council Proceedings and various editions of the ordinances of the City dating from its incorporation in 1836.